A Small-Group Exploration of the Planet's Most Unique Biodiversity Hotspot

 Days 5 & 6: Ranomafana National Park

-We return to Antananarivo by road and take a chartered flight to the hilltop town of Fianarantsoa, noted for its 19th-century colonial old town filled with colorful houses and cobbled streets.
-From here, we drive to Ranomafana National Park, created in 1991 following the discovery of the endangered golden bamboo lemur.
+Return to Antananarivo by road and take a chartered flight to the hilltop town of Fianarantsoa, noted for its 19th-century colonial old town filled with colorful houses and winding streets.
+From here, we make a scenic drive to Ranomafana National Park, created in 1991 following the discovery of the endangered golden bamboo lemur.
 Today, the park is a hub of research and discovery that is vitally important for the conservation of regional wildlife.
 Comprised of steep, mountainous terrain, Ranomafana's 250 square miles encompass varied habitats at a range of altitudes, from lowland rain forest to cloud forest to high plateau forest.
 Cliffs draped in lush vegetation and waterfalls abound in this rugged wilderness.

-The park is home to 12 species of lemur, including three different bamboo lemurs, 120 frog species, numerous chameleons and other reptiles, 90 butterfly species, and the fascinating but rarely seen fossa.
+The park is home to 12 species of lemur, including three different bamboo lemur species, 120 frog species, numerous chameleons and other reptiles, 90 butterfly species, and the fascinating but rarely seen fossa.
 Birds are abundant, too, with more than 100 species present, including ground-rollers, red-fronted coua

 Days 7 & 8: Isalo National Park